-Striking up conversation with random people is something I love to do especially when I am running errands.
-It makes a boring trip to the store much more pleasurable.
+Striking up a conversation with random people is something I love to do especially when running errands.
+It makes a boring trip to the store pleasurable.
 Sometimes I throw in a bit of humor to add levity to an otherwise mundane situation.
-I think it surprises some folks so much, that it renders them dumbfounded.
-While staring at the shopper/salesperson/bagger with a silly smile on my face, I wait for a reaction.
+I think it surprises some folks so much, it renders them dumbfounded.
+While staring at the salesperson, bagger or another shopper with a silly smile on my face, I wait for a reaction.
 Instead I listen to the sound of crickets.

-I have come up with an excuse for their blank dull stare after my feeble attempts to make someone smile.
+I have come up with an excuse for their blank dull stares after my feeble attempts to make someone smile.
 I just assume that they don’t speak English.
-If they respond by sighing while giving me an eye roll, that’s when I want to channel Foghorn Leghorn.
-He’d say, “That’s a joke son.
-Now look at me when I’m talkin’ to yah.”
+If they respond with a heavy sigh while giving me an eye roll, I want to channel Foghorn Leghorn.
+He would say, “That’s a joke son.
+Now, look at me when I’m talkin’ to yah.”